Assugeni/milestone-simon/README.md

 ### Player Experience

 - Players immediately experience a clear, easy and intuitive feel for the game right away.
 Simple controls which allow the player to have an easy understanding of how to play the game.

-- Should the player be confused at any point, a 'Game-Info' box has been provided to give an informative description of what features the game has to offer.
+- Should the player be confused at any point, a 'Instructions' box has been provided to give an informative description of what features the game has to offer.

 - Inviting sounds & bright colours have been added to each pad to give the player a clear distinction between each pad.